Public relations as relationship management

 Stakeholder maps tend to depict a static relationship and risk assuming that all those within certain groups (eg shareholders) have the same interests and the same level of involvement in the organisation.

 The focus is on organisation-public relationships, and this tends to assume that the relationship is as important to stakeholders as it is to the organisation.
-This is rarely the case.
+This is rarely the case, as this example shows.

 Millions of us are members of the National Trust, a conservation charity.
 All will be happy to contribute to preserving beautiful places.
 Most members take advantage of the ‘free’ admission to country houses and landscape parks and may welcome (and even read) the member magazine.
-Only some will volunteer their time and yet fewer will exercise their voting rights at annual general meetings.
+Only some will exercise their voting rights at annual general meetings; fewer yet will volunteer their time to support the work of the charity.

 Maps of stakeholder relationships tend to place the organisation at the centre, rather like the medieval Christian view of the universe revolving around the earth.
 Yet as my National Trust example shows, most of us do not have undivided attention or fixed loyalties.